SAKSAUD7/my-react-app/README.md

 # FlexiPDF Core

 A streamlined version of FlexiPDF containing the most essential PDF tools.
-This is a 25% subset of the full FlexiPDF application, focusing on the core functionality that users need most.
+This is a 50% subset of the full FlexiPDF application, focusing on the core functionality that users need most.

 ## Features

 ### Convert Tools
 - **Word to PDF** - Convert Word documents to PDF format instantly
 - **PDF to Word** - Convert PDF to editable Word documents
+- **Excel to PDF** - Convert Excel spreadsheets to PDF
+- **PDF to Excel** - Convert PDF tables to Excel format
+- **PowerPoint to PDF** - Convert presentations to PDF
+- **PDF to PowerPoint** - Convert PDF to editable presentations
 - **JPG to PDF** - Convert images to PDF documents
 - **PDF to JPG** - Convert PDF pages to JPG images

 ### Organize Tools
 - **Merge PDF** - Combine multiple PDFs into one document
 - **Split PDF** - Separate pages into independent PDF files
+- **Rotate PDF** - Rotate PDF pages to the correct orientation
+- **Extract Pages** - Extract specific pages from PDF

+### Editor Tools
+- **Edit PDF** - Edit text, images, and more in your PDF
+- **Add Watermark** - Add text or image watermarks to PDF
+- **Sign PDF** - Add digital signatures to your PDF

+### Security Tools
+- **Protect PDF** - Add password protection to PDF

 ### Optimize Tools
 - **Compress PDF** - Reduce PDF file size while maintaining quality